 Aims and Characteristics

 The principal aim of the programme is to provide students with solid and practical training in optoelectronics.
-Optoelectronics is one of the fastest growing sectors in the global market because of their vast applications, such as light emitting diodes (LEDs), OLEDs as well as lasers, image sensors and optical fibers.
-Industries in Hong Kong and the Pearl River Delta region are then particularly drawn to this rapidly developing sector, and are moving quickly from the traditional manual labour intensive manufacturing to high-return and high-technology oriented production and R&D. To address the needs of the industries, the programme emphasises optoelectronic system design, processing and testing.
+Optoelectronics is one of the fastest growing sectors in the global market due to its vast applications, such as light emitting diodes (LEDs), organic LEDs, lasers, image sensors and optical fibres.
+Industries in Hong Kong and the Pearl River Delta region are particularly drawn to this rapidly developing sector, and are swiftly moving away from traditional manual labour intensive manufacturing to high-return and high-technology oriented production and R&D. To address the needs of such industries, the programme emphasises optoelectronic system design, processing and testing.

 The programme also focuses on the application of physics to engineering.
-This combination of physics with engineering enables our graduates to function flexibly and effectively in various careers.
+This combination of physics with engineering enables our graduates to perform flexibly and effectively in various careers.

-Students gain the ability to analyse and solve practical/engineering problems, which prepares them for complex workplace situations, technological advances and changes.
+Students gain the ability to analyse and solve practical engineering problems, which prepares them for complex workplace situations and technological advancements.